iriekun/simple-java-maven-app/README.md

 If you use 2FA, generate your `access token` at github and enter it in the password field.
 However, if your repository is public, you can even proceed without setting up credential.

-## How to run Jenkins docker container in AWS Elastic Container Service (ECS)
+## How to Run Jenkins Docker Container in AWS Elastic Container Service (ECS)

 1. Create repository in Elastic Container Repository (ECR)
 2. Follow the push command in ECR in order to login, build, tag and push docker image to ECR